 Price: Free / $2.99

-Home Workout is the perfect health app for beginners.
-Wow that sounded like an advertisement, sorry about that!
-In any case, this app has a collection of workouts you can do at home with no equipment.
-That means the only thing between you and starting is a download button.
+Home Workout is an excellent health app for beginners.
+It has a collection of workouts you can do at home with no equipment.
+That means the only thing between you and starting is a download button and a few extra minutes in your day.
 Some of the exercise routines include warm-ups, stretching, weight training, strength training, and more.
 You also get video and animation guides, charts, and more tracking.
 It’s really good, especially if you don’t want to spend a ton of money on exercise equipment.
 The developer, Leap Fitness, also has apps for ab workouts, water drink reminders, and even a period tracker if you need one.

 Price: Free / $3.99-$6.99 per month / $44.99 per year